wpsharks/s2member-kb/questions/2015/37-what-is-the-transient-queue.md

 ---

-## Customers report successful payment, but they don't receive access; why?
+## Customers pay, but they don't receive access; why?

 Best guess here, would be that instructions on the site are not clear enough, or they are misleading in some way.